alialaa123/RickAndMorty/README.md

 **async/await:** To handle asynchronous tasks in a clean and readable way.

-**actor/sendable:** For modern Swift concurrency features to ensure efficient, safe
+**actor/sendable:** For modern Swift concurrency features, ensuring efficient and safe state management.

-**Dependency Injection:** For managing dependencies.
+**Dependency Injection:** For managing dependencies in a clean and testable way.

 **Coordinator Pattern:** For navigation management.

-**Clean Architecture:** For separation of concerns and scalability, using centeralization for Bussines logic `Domain`.
+**Clean Architecture:** For separation of concerns and scalability, with centralized business logic in the `Domain Layer`.